nutjob-laboratories/merk/README.md

 # Running MERK on Windows

 If you're running Windows, you can run **MERK** without having to install Python or its requirements!
-First, [download the standalone version of MERK 0.035.030](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-windows-latest.zip).
+First, [download the zip archive of MERK for Windows 0.035.030](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-windows-latest.zip).
 Extra the zip archive to any folder you want to store **MERK**.
 To run **MERK**, double click on `merk.exe`.
 That's it!

+For an even easier "install", [download the "standalone" executable](https://github.com/nutjob-laboratories/merk/raw/main/downloads/merk-windows-standalone.exe) to wherever you want, and double click on the downloaded file.

-The standalone version of **MERK** is being built with [PyInstaller](https://www.pyinstaller.org/).
+The Windows version of **MERK** is being built with [PyInstaller](https://www.pyinstaller.org/).

 A note: all commandline arguments, as documented below, work on the standalone version of **MERK**.